john-and-jaden/FailureGuaranteed/Ideas.md

 ## Player
 - Movement in 4 directions using arrow keys
 - Shooting in any direction based on mouse position

+### Heat Trails
 - Player has a "heat" trail of small fading objects
+- Each heat trail has a heat level that decreases over time
+- Trail is destroyed when heat level is 0
+- Enemies can only detect heat trail if the heat level is greater than their heat-sense threshold

 ## Enemy
-- Spawn in waves of "x" number of enemies
+- Spawn in waves of enemies
-- Has a forward-facing direction used for bullets and vision
+- Has a forward-facing direction used for bullets, movement and vision
 - Each enemies' stats and patterns are changed each wave
 - Visible stats (health, damage)???
-### Tracking
+### Attacking State
 - Rotate in direction of player (FIGURE THIS OUT)
 - Preset tracking speed

+### Tracking State
+- This is for following heat trails of the player
+- Rotate in direction of next trail position
+- Only track next position if heat level > heat sense threshold

-### Movement
+### Patrol State
 - PVector using rotate() for rotation and scaling by some movementSpeed
 - On touching a wall: invert the x or y of the vector

 ### Attributes to Randomize
 #### Movement
-- Movement Speed (+/- is direction)
+- Movement Speed (+/- is direction, -max to +max, distance/second)
-- Rotation Speed (+/- is direction)
+- Rotation Speed (+/- is direction, -max to +max, angle/second)
 #### Vision
-- Long forward line vision
+- Forward Vision Length (0 to max, distance)
-- Proximity vision
+- Proximity Detection Radius (0 to max, distance)
-- Heat tracing (turn in direction of increasing heat)
+- Heat Sense Threshold (0 to max, heat level)
-#### Offense (SEPARATE TRACKING/PATROL)
+#### Offense (DIFFERENT FOR ATTACK/TRACK/PATROL)
 - Bullet damage
 - Bullet speed
 - Attack rate